ratpack/ratpack/ratpack-manual/src/content/chapters/38-retrofit.md

 The `ratpack-retrofit2` extension provides integration for declarative type-safe HTTP clients with the [retrofit2](http://square.github.io/retrofit) library (v@retrofit-version@).

 The retrofit library allows for representing HTTP APIs via a type-safe interface.
-This allows application code to remain agnostic about the underlying API design and implementation and focuse solely on the behavioral aspects of interfacing with the API.
+This allows application code to remain agnostic about the underlying API design and implementation and focus solely on the behavioral aspects of interfacing with the API.

 Retrofit clients generated using the [`RatpackRetrofit`](api/ratpack/retrofit/RatpackRetrofit.html) class are backed with Ratpack's [`HttpClient`](api/ratpack/http/client/HttpClient.html) and are capable of interfacing with Ratpack's [`Promise`](api/ratpack/exec/Promise.html) construct as a return type.

-By using the `ratpack-retrofit2` integration, developers will can gain the benefit of isolating the API constructus as class and method annotations, while still utilizing the non-blocking nature of `HttpClient` and Ratpack's execution model.
+By using the `ratpack-retrofit2` integration, developers can gain the benefit of isolating the API constructs as class and method annotations, while still utilizing the non-blocking nature of the Netty backed `HttpClient` and Ratpack's execution model.

 ## Usage